lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

     <div class="carousel-inner">
       <div class="item active">
         <img src="{{ "/assets/images/climbing/delta_fingers.png" | relative_url }}">
         <p class="caption">Half crimp and open hand strength are typically equal.
 In <a href="https://www.v-publishing.co.uk/books/climbing/beastmaking/">Beastmaking</a>, the author suggests that hand anatomy plays a role in which grip a climber favours.
 Full- and half-crimp are generally the stronger grip but place more strain on the finger pulleys and open-hand transfers better to slopers.
-Considering the merits of both, I think I can stand to train my open hand to catch up to my crimp while Megan and Nelson may do well to train their half crimp to catch up to their open hand.</p>
+Considering the merits of both, I think I can stand to train my open hand to catch up to my crimp while Megan and Nelson may do well to train their half crimp to catch up to their open hand.
+Another point to keep in mind here, 35% of climbers gave half crimp max hangs, 28% gave open hand max hangs while 25% gave both: which tips the balance another 10% in favour of half crimps.
+To compare, 46% gave their 5-rep pull-up max weight.</p>
       </div>
       <div class="item">
         <img src="{{ "/assets/images/climbing/finger_by_pull.png" | relative_url }}">